braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 > This article covers how to create, customize, and manage email templates.

-Email messages are great for delivering content to the user on their terms.
-They are also wonderful tools to re-engage users who may have even uninstalled your app.
 The Braze dashboard has an email template editor that allows you to create custom-tailored, eye-catching emails and save them for later use in campaigns.
-You can also upload your own [HTML Email Template]({{site.baseurl}}/user_guide/message_building_by_channel/email/templates/html_email_template/).
+You can also upload your own [HTML email template]({{site.baseurl}}/user_guide/message_building_by_channel/email/templates/html_email_template/).

 ## Creating your template

 ### Step 1: Navigate to the email template editor

-In the left navigation, click __Templates & Media__, under the __Engagement__ section.
-This will open up the __Email Template Gallery__.
+In the left navigation, click **Templates & Media**, under the **Engagement** section.
+This will open up the **Email Template Gallery**.

 ### Step 2: Create or choose a template